themadan/amitness.github.io/content/articles/illustrated-simclr.md

 ## The Nostalgic Intuition
 As a kid, I remember we had to solve such puzzles in our textbook.
 ![](/images/contrastive-find-a-pair.png){.img-center}
-The way a child would solve it is look at the picture of animal on left side, know its a cat, then search for cat on the right side.
+The way a child would solve it is by looking at the picture of the animal on the left side, know its a cat, then search for a cat on the right side.
 ![](/images/contrastive-puzzle.gif){.img-center}
 > "Such exercises were prepared for the child to be able to recognize an object and contrast that to other objects.
 Can we teach machines in a similar manner?"